awreece/codearcana/content/performance/monotonic_timer.md

 Title: A cross-platform monotonic timer
 Date: 2013-05-15
 Tags: profiling
+Summary: I've been working on writing a memory bandwidth benchmark for a while and needed to use a monotonic timer to compute accurate timings.
+I have since learned that this is more challenging to do that I initially expected and each platform has a different way of doing it.

 I've been working on writing a memory bandwidth benchmark for a while and needed to use a monotonic timer to compute accurate timings.
 I have since